 Colors should feel clean in any combinations

-Trying different color combinations and their functional features in creating user-friendly interfaces, it is very important to remember that in any case, in even the most venturesome color matches and blends should feel clean.
+Trying different color combinations and their functional features in creating user-friendly interfaces, it is very important to remember that in any case, even the most venturesome color matches and blends should feel clean.
 No dirt on a screen or a page.
-Clarity enhances usability rate, supports readability and makes all the colors do their best in their interface.
+Clarity enhances usability rate, supports readability, and makes all the colors do their best in their interface.

 Try using colors as a background, not only in the work itself

-It often happens that presenting their works, designers concentrate on the work itself not paying too much attention for the background colors.
+It often happens that presenting their works, designers concentrate on the work itself not paying too much attention to the background colors.
 However, in many cases background color can become one more way to liven up the main image or screen and make it look even more efficient and expressive.
 Don’t miss the chance to try, perhaps it’s applicable right in your case.

 Check the efficiency of color choice via black-and-white

-Talking about interfaces, whose aim is not just to transfer visual message but also to enable easy and successful interactions with a product, a good way to check your solutions is black-and-white look of the accomplished screen.
+Talking about interfaces, whose aim is not just to transfer visual messages but also to enable easy and successful interactions with a product, a good way to check your solutions is the black-and-white look of the accomplished screen.
 Observing it, you will quickly understand if the elements, which have to be noticeable and functional, work like this or get lost without colors.
 Don’t neglect this easy way to check the efficiency of your design as it will not only reveal ineffective combinations but also will easily show you what are the potential problems of your interface for color-blind users.

 Get inspired by the art

-Great way to get inspired and transform this inspiration right into the interface design is art.
+A great way to get inspired and transform this inspiration right into interface design is art.
 Classic art, modern art, digital art.
 Watercolors, oils, charcoals, pastels.
 Any kind of manifesto of artistic creativity which appeals to your heart strings.
-It is especially efficient in perspective of color choice and application and useful in case of creative block.
+It is especially efficient in the perspective of color choice and application and useful in the case of creative block.
 Finding the sources of inspiration in works of artists who you like and admire is very helpful.
 Get inspired and try to create your interface like a piece of art.
 The results can be stunning not only for your clients but even for you personally.

 Keep attention to details

 Famous American designer Charles Eames said: “The details are not the details.
 They make the design”.
 That is a key law of working over UI design for applications or websites, in particular when you choose and combine the color palette.
 Nothing should be left without your thorough analysis and attention.
 Color is one of the methods to make all the details visible and therefore efficient.
-Although, color shades and shadows become an effective way to strengthen visual hierarchy of the elements and their interconnection.
+Although, color shades and shadows become an effective way to strengthen the visual hierarchy of the elements and their interconnection.